 Emergency Power: All Security System components will be on emergency generator power where available.
 If generator power is not available VMS components that are connected to UK network switches will be on UPS backup power to allow for

 twenty (20) minutes of full back up.
 SMS components on the Lenel OnGuard Access Control system shall have battery backup located in or near the controller panels.
-Where emergency generator power is available all security components shall have battery backup power sufficient to protect them during power transfers.
+Where emergency generator power is available, all security components shall have battery backup power sufficient to protect them during power transfers.

 1.1 System Description